RoccoLoxPrograms/CelticCE/docs/osutilityfunctions.rst

     Copies the contents of a file specified in ``Str0`` to the string specified by ``string_number``.
 If you wish to read the contents of an appvar, you must preceed the name with the ``rowSwap(`` token in ``Str0``.

+    .. warning:: Using this command on ASM programs and AppVars could cause the string to contain invalid tokens, resulting in a crash.
+Keep this in mind when using the command and ensure that you do not accidentally try to get invalid tokens.

     Parameters:
      * ``string_number``: The number of the string to copy to.
 Can be from 0 to 9.
 0 means ``Str0``, 1 means ``Str1`` and so on.
      * ``Str0``: Name of the variable to copy.
 The name must be preceeded by the ``rowSwap(`` token if you wish to read an appvar.